scottchiefbaker/nagiosvshell/README.md

 ## Getting Started

-To get started, log into your Nagios V-Shell interface at `http://www.mydomain.com/nagios/vshell`, and enter your Nagios Core credentials.
+Log into your Nagios V-Shell interface at `http://www.mydomain.com/nagios/vshell`, and enter your Nagios Core credentials.